HOW TRADES ARE CALCULATED in traders diaries

 • Key – The key from which the trade was made;

-• PnL (Profit and Loss) – Profit or loss in USDT;
+• PnL (Profit and Loss) – Profit or loss;

 • Symbol – name of the instrument, on which the trade was executed;